API Reference · v1

 Match a play

-POST /v1/nba/clips/match Auth required
+POST /v1/:sport/clips/match Auth required

 Request body